kfroeschl/iohomecontrol-ai/KEY_EXCHANGE_IMPLEMENTATION.md

 2. Check each step in logs:
    - CMD 0x31 sent successfully
    - CMD 0x3C received with challenge
-   - IV generated correctly
+   - IV generated correctly (using CMD 0x31, not 0x32)
    - CMD 0x32 sent successfully

-3. Compare with protocol examples:
+3. Compare with test vectors:
-   - Use test vectors from documentation
+   - See `test/test_native/encryption_tests.cpp` for validation
-   - Verify each intermediate value
+   - All cryptographic operations have been verified

 ---